 Tom Parker received a B.A. in Art History and English from Kenyon College, in Gambier, Ohio, and an M.Phil. in Art History from the Graduate Center of the City University of New York.
-After extensive experience at New York galleries and museums, he came to Hirschl & Adler as a researcher in 1999.
-Tom joined the gallery’s sales staff in 2002.
-Since then he has curated or co-curated almost twenty exhibitions, including more recently “Stanley Twardowicz in the 1950s and 60s” (2012); “Talisman of the Ward: The Album of Drawings by Edward Deeds,” (2013); "John Sideli: Assemblages" (2013); “An Abundant Life: James Aponovich” (2013); “Lily Cox Richard: The Stand, Possessing Powers” (2014); “Larry Kagan: Steel and Shadow” (2014); "Frank Walter: Lonely Bird" (2016).
-Tom specializes in 19th and 20th-century American painting, and also plays an active role in Hirschl & Adler Modern’s post-war and contemporary program.
+After extensive experience at New York galleries and museums, he came to Hirschl & Adler as a researcher in 1999 and joined the gallery’s sales staff in 2002.
+Since then he has curated or co-curated at least twenty-five exhibitions, including Stanley Twardowicz in the 1950s and 60s (2012); Talisman of the Ward: The Album of Drawings by Edward Deeds (2013); Lily Cox Richard: The Stand, Possessing Powers (2014); Frank Walter: Lonely Bird (2016); Stuart Davis: Path to Abstraction (2016); The Masters: Art Students League Teachers and their Students (2018); Winold Reiss will not be Classified (2018); Honoré Sharrer: Claws Sheathed in Velvet (2019); Seeing, James Castle (2021).
+Tom specializes in 19th and 20th-century American painting, and also plays an active role in Hirschl & Adler Modern’s self-taught, post-war and contemporary programs.